Principal Investigator

 Mechanical Engineering

-Amin is a Mechanical Engineering master's student in the Anatomical Engineering Group at University of California Los Angeles.
-He completed his undergraduate degree at the University of California Los Angeles in Mechanical Engineering.
+Amin is a Mechanical Engineering masters thesis student in the Anatomical Engineering Group.
+He completed his undergraduate degree at UCLA in Mechanical Engineering.
 Amin conducted research into robotics and EXO-skeleton designs, allowing him to gain valuable experience and exposure in design and manufacturing.
-While completing his master's thesis, his goal is to design sensitized limbs to be utilized in prosthetic devices.
+While completing his masters thesis, his goal is to design sensitized limbs to be utilized in prosthetic devices.

 Medical Trainees